Search

 api.<clustername.clusterdomain>

 The VIPs to use for API communication.
-This setting must either be provided or preconfigured in the DNS so that the default name resolves correctly.
+You must provide this setting or preconfigure the address in the DNS so that the default name resolves correctly.
 If using dual stack networking, the first address must be the IPv4 address and the second address must be the IPv6 address.
 You must also set the apiVIP setting.

 ingressVIP